What Is the Letter of Credit and Why Is It Significantly Important for International Commerce Transactions and International Commercial Law

 A. Introduction

-While businesses are making a transaction both of those, seller and purchaser exactly complete their owes with reliable processes.
+While businesses are making a transaction, both of the seller and the purchaser complete their debt with reliable processes.
 Especially in international commerce, the letter of credit method is tremendously important for reliable payment.
-On the contrary, the side of the contractual relationship might not have access to their demands that might have born the relevant transaction.
-Because we exactly will consider this process and mentioning about to the importance of those transactions.
+On the contrary, the side of the contractual relationship might not have access to their demands that might have given rise to the relevant transaction.
+Because we will consider this process and mention the importance of those transactions.
 In this essay, the stage of this paramount transaction will be explained initially.
 After that, create a connection between the transaction and the importance of the relevant transaction.
 Let’s consider to letter of credit.

 Initially, an explanation of the letter of credit method is so important.
-A letter of credit is a contractual commitment by the foreign buyer’s bank to make a payment firstly the exporter ships the goods and presents the required documentation to the exporter’s bank as proof.
-[1]Due to the nature of international commercial transactions, a letter of credit payment method is one of payment method which is fundamental and necessarily.
-If the letter of credit document’s quality wants to be explained, it is exactly a negotiable instrument.
+A letter of credit is a contractual commitment by the foreign buyer’s bank to make a payment initially.
+The exporter ships the goods and presents the required documentation to the exporter’s bank as proof.
+[1]Due to the nature of international commercial transactions, a letter of credit payment method is one of the payment methods that is fundamental and necessary.
+If a letter of credit document’s quality needs to be explained, it is exactly a negotiable instrument.
 Moreover, the function of a letter of credit should be debated.
 Two fundamental doctrines are accepted by the international commerce doctrines.
-The first one is implementing a letter of credit as independent and autonomous from the underlying contract which is called the “doctrine of autonomy”.[2]Another doctrine that is accepted to explain the function of a letter of credit is “the doctrine of documents and strict conformity”.
+The first one is implementing a letter of credit as independent and autonomous from the underlying contract, which is called the “doctrine of autonomy”.[2]Another doctrine that is accepted to explain the function of a letter of credit is “the doctrine of documents and strict conformity”.
 According to this doctrine, the transaction of a letter of credit is that the bank deals with documents and does not get involved with the performance in terms of the underlying contract.
 [3] If we consider the reason for making the payment with this method, the reasons are logical.
-For instance, distance, different legal systems, legal regulations in each country, etc. factors are getting decrease to the level of confusion.
+For instance, distance, different legal systems, legal regulations in each country, etc., factors are getting decrease to the level of confusion.
 Due to the fact that the usage of that method is a significantly important aspect of providing bilateral confusion.
-The relevant transaction started with a satisfying offer from the importer’s bank to the exporter and exporter’s bank.
+The relevant transaction started with a satisfying offer from the importer’s bank to the exporter and the exporter’s bank.
 Importer and exporter make a sales contract.
-After that, the importer’s bank drafts the letter of credit this letter sent to the exporter’s bank.
+After that, the importer’s bank drafts the letter of credit, which is sent to the exporter’s bank.
 The bank must consider those documents.
-The exporter’s bank examines the letter of credit and sends it to the exporter after the approval.
+The exporter’s bank examines the letter of credit and sends it to the exporter after approval.
 In the third stage, the exporter ships the goods as the letter of credit describes.
-Mandatory documents are submitted to the exporter’s bank and they review documents to ensure letter of credit terms and conditions were met.
+Mandatory documents are submitted to the exporter’s bank, and they review the documents to ensure that the letter of credit terms and conditions were met.
 If it is approved, the exporter’s bank resends relevant documents to the importer’s bank.
 And finally, the importer’s bank sends payment to the exporter’s bank.
-At the end of those stages, the importer sends the goods which are the topic of sales contact.
+At the end of those stages, the importer sends the goods which are the topic of the sales contract.
 [4]

 C. What Are the Types of Letters of Credit

-Secondly, if the consideration of “irrevocable unconfirmed credit payment method”, UCP articles have to review.
-According to UCP 500 Article 2 and 7(a), the issuing bank takes the legal responsibility of paying credit to the beneficiary, and the beneficiary ought to present relevant documents that are related to credit.
-Initially, credit has been communicated with the seller, and any banks that are in the relationship of the letter of credit transaction do not make an amendment or cancel to the relevant contract following Article 10(a) of UCP.[7]Payment normally be arranged in the vendor’s(buyer’s) country as an advising bank.
-The advising bank acts as an agent of the issuing bank and does not give an independent undertaking to make a payment for the seller and finally, this undertaking access to the issuing bank.
+Secondly, if the consideration of “irrevocable unconfirmed credit payment method”, UCP articles have to be reviewed.
+According to UCP 500 Article 2 and 7(a), the issuing bank takes the legal responsibility of paying credit to the beneficiary, and the beneficiary ought to present relevant documents related to the credit.
+Initially, credit has been communicated with the seller, and any banks that are in the relationship of the letter of credit transaction do not make an amendment or cancellation to the relevant contract following Article 10(a) of UCP.[7]Payment is normally arranged in the vendor’s(buyer’s) country as an advising bank.
+The advising bank acts as an agent of the issuing bank and does not give an independent undertaking to make a payment for the seller, and finally, this undertaking access to the issuing bank.
 [8]The risk of this type of transaction is the beneficiary has a better position since the loan cannot be withdrawn or canceled as the extent of revocable credit.
-Another disadvantage of this payment method is exactly what if the issuing bank rejects the documents, the place of litigation has international quality and jurisdiction being by foreign country’s codes which have an extent of the relevant dispute.
+Another disadvantage of this payment method is that if the issuing bank rejects the documents, the place of litigation has international quality and jurisdiction, being governed by a foreign country’s codes, which have an extent of the relevant dispute.

-D. The Pros and Cons of Letter of Credit Payment Method
+D. The Pros and Cons of the Letter of Credit Payment Method

 If the pros and cons are examined, relevant transactions not only have advantages but also a few disadvantages.
-If we mentioned to advantages of a letter of credit, we exactly said this transaction provides safe growth the businesses worldwide and is highly customizable.
-Moreover, the seller gets their payment when terms are met and exactly acts as a buyer’s credit certificate.
+If we mentioned the advantages of a letter of credit, we exactly said this transaction provides safe growth for businesses worldwide and is highly customizable.
+Moreover, the seller gets their payment when terms are met, and it exactly acts as a buyer’s credit certificate.
 It does not have any credit risk for sellers and rapid execution for parties due to providing good credit.
-Other features that qualities are advantageous are the assurance of payment in contested transactions timely payments enhanced cash flow management.
+Other features that qualities are advantageous are the assurance of payment in contested transactions timely payments, and enhanced cash flow management.

 As we mentioned, this payment method not only has advantages but also has a few disadvantages.
-If we consider those ones, initially this transaction is really time-consuming and it has high costs.
-Not only does it have some features, but also exposed to fraud risks one quality of these risks may be currency this transaction is constrained by time limits and it has some risk for the issuing bank.
+If we consider those ones, initially, this transaction is really time-consuming and it has high costs.
+Not only does it have some features, but it is also exposed to fraud risks.
+One quality of these risks may be currency; this transaction is constrained by time limits, and it has some risk for the issuing bank.
 [13]

 E. Conclusion

-Even though this transaction is frequently used in international commerce the nature of this commerce is regulated by international commercial law sources.
+Even though this transaction is frequently used in international commerce, the nature of this commerce is regulated by international commercial law sources.
 Many businesses prefer this transaction due to the confusion of this transaction because they know their receiving is confused by the banks.
-But as we mentioned, it has many stages due to complete this transaction and either the include of relationship or a representator of the side that is under this process, you exactly review and examine all stages tidily, in contrast, the result of the mistakes damages to side transaction that you make a process for your side.
+But as we mentioned, it has many stages to complete this transaction, and if you side with this relationship or represent someone for this debt relationship, you must review and examine all stages tidily.
+In contrast, the result of the mistakes damages the side transaction that you make for your side.

 [1] https://www.trade.gov/letter-credit#:~:text=A%20Letter%20of%20Credit%20is,protect%20both%20exporters%20and%20importers.